coderarjob/meghaos-x86/docs/notes/processman.md

 just don't own them.

 Another restriction on threads is that they can never be the 'Root' process.
 Threads must always have a parent.
-This restriction exits just to keep the process hierarchy always have one single root.
+This restriction exists in order for the process hierarchy to always have one single root.

 Furthermore to have a single root process, there is another restriction.
 'Root' process can only be